-Alcohol causes the small blood vessels on the .surface of the skin to dilate.
+Alcohol causes the small blood vessels on the surface of the skin to dilate.
 This result is the loss of body heat.
 The drinker feels like they are getting warm, but in fact the body is chilling.

-Normally, the liver maintains the body’s blood sugar levels, but when alcohol is present, the liver puts metabolizing the alcohol before its other functions.
+Normally, the liver maintains the body’s blood sugar levels, but when alcohol is present, the liver metabolizes alcohol before its other functions.
 Diabetics are not the only persons who need to be aware of this disruption in blood sugar levels.
 To the average person, effects after alcohol has entered the bloodstream may be hunger, nausea, and hangovers, which are all caused by a drop in the blood sugar level.

 Factors Affecting Intoxication

 Alcohol affects each person differently.
 It also affects the same person differently on different occasions.

 The following are some of the factors that affect how quickly a person will become intoxicated:

 Gender – Alcohol affects men and women differently.
 In some women, the effects of alcohol tend to be stronger and last longer.
 This may be due to women having higher levels of estrogen, body fat, and lower levels of body water than men.
 All of which limits the amount of alcohol absorbed into tissues, thus remaining in the bloodstream.
 Men, on the other hand, typically have more of the enzymes that break down alcohol in the stomach before being absorbed into their bloodstream.